-When children with an ambivalent-insecure attachment are reunited with their caregiver/s, they sometimes cry or are angry, instead of acting happy to see them again.
+When children with an ambivalent-insecure attachment are reunited with their caregiver(s), they sometimes cry or get angry, instead of acting happy to see them again.

 Avoidant-Insecure Attachment In Children

-Avoidant-insecure children might act like they don't care very much about their caregiver/s.
-They might prefer to spend time alone, instead of with their caregiver/s.
+Avoidant-insecure children might act like they don't care very much about their caregiver.
+They might prefer to spend time alone, instead of with their caregiver.
 They might reject attempts to play with them.
-Children with an avoidant-insecure attachment might look like they don't notice when their caregiver/s leave them.
-When their caregiver/s return, they don't tend to acknowledge them much.
-Children with an avoidant-insecure attachment style might not act like they either like or dislike their caregiver/s.
+Children with an avoidant-insecure attachment might look like they don't notice when their caregiver leaves them.
+When their caregiver returns, they don't tend to acknowledge them much.
+Children with an avoidant-insecure attachment style might not act like they either like or dislike their caregiver.

 Disorganized-Insecure Attachment In Children

 Children with a disorganized-insecure attachment give off mixed signals.
-They don't have a consistent pattern of behavior towards their caregiver/s.
-They often appear to be confused about how they should react to their caregiver/s.
+They don't have a consistent pattern of behavior towards their caregiver.
+They often appear to be confused about how they should react to their caregiver.
 Sometimes children with a disorganized-insecure attachment take on the role of parenting themselves.
-The might even parent their caregiver/s.
+The might even parent their caregiver.

 What Creates Child Attachment Styles?

-Researchers believe that attachment styles in children are largely influenced by their early relationships with their caregiver/s.
-The way in which a child's earliest caregiver/s meet their needs seems to have the largest influence on building their attachment styles.
-When a child has all of their physical and emotional needs met promptly, thoroughly, and reliably they can create a secure attachment to their caregiver/s.
-This security is based on the confidence created by these early relationships.
+Researchers believe that attachment styles in children are largely influenced by their early relationships with their caregiver.
+The way in which a child's earliest caregiver meets their needs seems to have the largest influence on building their attachment styles.
+When a child has all of their physical and emotional needs met promptly, thoroughly, and reliably they can forma secure attachment with their caregiver.
+This security is based on the confidence established by these early relationships.